Mo-Alsehli/Embedded_Linux_NTI/Embedded_Linux/Session12_systemd_bbappend/01_bbappend.md

 ✅ Name `.bbappend` to match the original recipe (with version or `%`).
 ✅ Add custom files via `SRC_URI`.
 ✅ Extend/modify tasks with `:append`, `:prepend`, `:remove`.
-✅ Use `FILESEXTRAPATHS` so BitBake can find your new files.
+**Very Important If you will add new files to the extended recipe** ✅ Use `FILESEXTRAPATHS` so BitBake can find your new files.
 ✅ Test by rebuilding: